• Skip to content

 Contrary to popular opinion, a vast majority of promotions are not handed out to employees who are most willing to suck up.
 Research and empirical evidence proves that employees who are honest, sincere, open, straightforward, and helpful earn management’s respect and attention over time.
 They move up fast because of their demonstrated ability to make the right choices.
 In addition, most people can innately distinguish the brown-nosers and differentiate genuine compliments from insincere flattery.

-Do not suck up to the boss Do not get me wrong.
+Do not get me wrong.
 There is enormous value in being helpful to the boss.
 After all, making yourself resourceful can go a long way in staying in the boss’s good graces.
 It can open professional opportunities and increase your access to new ideas, initiatives, and restricted information.
 However, there is an obvious boundary between doing favors and sucking up.
 Running an urgent errand when the boss is busy preparing for an important meeting or watching over his pet when he is travelling are well within reason.
 Compromising your values and priorities just to get on the boss’s side will not get you anywhere in the long term.
 Try these suggestions:

 • Be sincere and timely in your compliments.
 Refrain from making flattering remarks.